danbev/learning-ai/notes/architectures/rwkv.md

 ### Data-Dependent Linear Interpolation (ddlerp) in Finch (RWKV-6)
 Now this is a new concept in the RWKV-6 paper and it is used to calculate the receptance, key, and value vectors.
-There is a function named LoRA (Low Rank Adaptation) which I written about in [lora.md](../lora.md) and I was somewhat confused about its usage here.
+There is a function named LoRA (Low Rank Adaptation) which I've written about in [lora.md](../lora.md) and I was somewhat confused about its usage here.
 My understanding was that LoRA was used to reduce the dimensionality of matrices and I did not see how that would be applicable here.
 In the RWKV-6 paper it is